juju/docs/src/en/clouds-gce.md

 ```

 Among other things, you will be asked to enter a verification code in order to
 log in to GCP.
-This code is gained by following a supplied hyperlink, which, in
+This code is acquired by following a supplied hyperlink, which,
-turn, will involve you pressing a button on the resulting page allowing Google
+in turn, will have you agree on the resulting page to allow Google Cloud SDK to
-Cloud SDK to access your user's Google account.
+access your Google account.

 You will be given the choice of selecting an existing GCE project or of
 creating a new one.
 If creating, pick a unique name to prevent the command from